How can i increase my estrogen naturally

 8. Black cohosh:

-Black cososh is a traditional Native American herb that has historically been used to treat a variety of conditions, including menopause symptoms.
+Black cohosh is a traditional Native American herb that has historically been used to treat a variety of conditions, including menopause symptoms.
+It is one of several herbal remedies used to treat menopause symptoms, offering an alternative or complementary option to conventional therapies.

 Researchers believe it influences estrogen activity, not by increasing estrogen levels, but by acting on estrogen receptors in the body.
 This herb may function as a selective estrogen receptor modulator (SERM), which means it can mimic the effects of estrogen in some tissues and help to stabilise hormonal fluctuations.

-This study. showed it to beneficial for alleviating many of the common menopause symptoms, while this 2018 study of menopausal women reported significantly fewer and less severe hot flushes when supplementing with black cohosh daily.
+Black cohosh is a popular herbal supplement for menopausal women seeking natural ways to manage symptoms.
+This study showed it to be beneficial for alleviating many of the common menopause symptoms, while this 2018 study of menopausal women reported significantly fewer and less severe hot flushes when supplementing with black cohosh daily.

 9. Licorice root